If I Were a Carpenter (song): Bobby Darin version

 The song became the biggest hit for Darin since his 1963 song "You're the Reason I'm Living", reaching No. 8 on the Billboard Hot 100.
 It also peaked at No. 9 in the UK.
-Darin's recording received a Grammy nomination for Best Contemporary Rock and Roll Solo Vocal Performance at the 9th Annual Grammy Awards, but lost to "Eleanor Rigby" by Paul McCartney.
+Darin's recording received a Grammy nomination for Best Contemporary Rock and Roll Solo Vocal Performance at the 9th Annual Grammy Awards, but lost to Paul McCartney’s vocal performance on The Beatles’ "Eleanor Rigby".

-The song is the title song of Bobby Darin's album If I Were a Carpenter, also produced by Koppelman and Rubin.
+The song is the title track of Darin's album If I Were a Carpenter, also produced by Koppelman and Rubin.
+Darin later wrote "Simple Song of Freedom" (1969) for Hardin.

 Charts

 Four Tops version

-In 1968, The Four Tops hit the Top 20 on both the pop and soul charts with their version.
+In 1968, The Four Tops hit the Top 20 on both the pop and soul charts with their version, released as the seventh and final single from their 1967 studio album, Reach Out.
 It also reached No. 7 in the UK charts in 1968 staying in the charts for 11 weeks.
 It reached No. 4 in the Netherlands.

+Cash Box said that "Excellent arrangements put a punch into the rhythmic serving, and the vocal brilliance of the quartet transforms the ballad into molten blues with monster potential."